BinL233/my-projects/README.md

 2. Features
     - Data Preprocessing:
-        - Construct an extractor for FASTA files, primarily for extracting and processing DNA sequences information to ensure that their format and content meet the requirements of the model inputs.
+        - Construct an extractor for FASTA files, primarily for extracting and processing DNA sequence information to ensure that their format and content meet the requirements of the model inputs.
         - Build a system to read the .bed file and extract peaks from it, then map these peaks to the corresponding signal intensity index in the .bw files.
     - Fit:
         - Data Loading and Transfer to GPU: Loads data from the training set and ensures they are on the GPU.